pzerger/supplemental/PMP/models.md

 # Models (on the PMP and/or CAMP exams)

+Broadly speaking, a model is a simplified representation of a complex system or process.
+It provides a structured framework to understand, analyze, and address project-related challenges.
+Models are often used to visualize relationships between different elements, predict outcomes, and guide decision-making.

 The following is a list of models to aid in project management and delivery that may appear on the PMI Project Management Professional (PMP) and/or Certified Associate in Project Management (CAPM) exams.

 ## Table of Contents